 Rule of thumb: anything you can do to make your move-in process easier is absolutely worth it.
 This is a solid way to hit the ground running when you change addresses.

 6. Sell your home through Offerpad

 How could we write a post offering moving tips without a shameless plug for Offerpad?
 Following the tips above to get organized ahead of your moving day is a good idea — letting someone else move you all together?
 That’s the best idea.
-Sell your home with Offerpad and we’ll provide you a complimentary move within 50 miles — it’s just one more way we help take the stress out of selling your home.
+Sell your home with Offerpad and we’ll provide you a complimentary move — it’s just one more way we help take the stress out of selling your home.

 Want to learn more?
 Submit a no-obligation offer request on your home or contact us to hear more about the benefits we provide to home sellers.
 We’ve made it our mission to provide the best possible way to buy and sell homes — experience the difference with Offerpad.